fermatijoe/shows2/README.md

 # Movie and Tv suggestions
-This app allows the user to browse a movie/tv catalog and see details for specific shows.
+This app allows the user to browse a movie/tv catalog and see details for specific crewMembers.

 Used libraries: